davidkane9/creditr/TO-DO.md

 where x is a data frame that looks like the result after add.dates() and add.conventions. name is a character like "CS10".
 Indeed, should be the same character string as the calling function.
 And the ... includes whatever other arguments you need to pass in.

-* Enhance get.rates().
-Should have a new argument: "stored" with default value TRUE.
-If TRUE, the data is gotten from the rates.RData.
-If it can't find data, it issues an error.
-Also, add another sourcing to get.rates(), data from FRED.

 * Drastically cut the slots of CDS class, including dates, interest.rates and conventions.
 We don't need to keep this stuff around, I think.
 Instead, we grab these items on the fly when they are needed, using add.dates(), get.rates() and get.conventions().

 * What is going on with the dates in 2003 that have a 1M but not a 3Y. table(rates$expiry[rates$year %in% c(2003)])